canonical/cloud-init/CONTRIBUTING.rst

     git push -u GH_USER my-topic-branch

-* Use your browser to create a merge request:
+* Use your browser to create a pull request:

   - Open the branch on GitHub